aeroimperial-optimization/QUINOPT/docs/04_basic_examples/wirtinger.rst

     \right]{\rm d}x \geq 0.

 --------------------------
-2. Setting up the problem
+2. Set up the problem
 --------------------------

 As usual, we start by clearing the model and creating the variables: